 Boosting your home’s energy efficiency will not only improve it’s value, it will also save you money in the long run, and help to reduce your impact on the planet.
 Energy saving renovations include installing solar panels, insulating the loft, installing a new boiler, adding cavity wall insulation, and installing or upgrading double glazing.
 It’s worth checking whether your property qualifies for a home energy grant as this can cover some of the initial outlay.

 The cost of a conservatory is usually lower than an extension, and it’s also a much more straightforward renovation project.
 A well-built conservatory can provide you with a value-boosting extra room, while also creating a natural progression from the interior of your home to your outdoor space.
 Striking a good balance between the size of the conservatory and the amount of outdoor space you sacrifice is key to a successful project.

 A home improvement project doesn’t have to be complicated or costly to add value.
-Something as simple as re-decorating rooms can make all the difference to the perceived value of a home.
+Something as simple as re-decorating rooms or installing tongue and groove joints can make all the difference to the perceived value of a home.
 If you’re planning on selling your house, go for neutral colour palettes to maximise the appeal.

 There’s a reason everyone talks about the importance of kerb appeal.
 The first impression your home makes on visitors will heavily influence the value they place on it, so this is an area where you can make some easy wins.
 Make sure exterior woodwork is looking smart, repair any leaky gutters, repoint brickwork if necessary, and freshen up rendered areas with paint.
 Giving your front door a makeover will also help to create a positive welcome.